 Hypertension was rare in younger men a few decades ago but rising obesity rates according to experts has lead to increased risk and incidence of hypertension in younger men.

 According to experts treatment of hypertension in younger men includes lifestyle modifications and if required medications.

-Younger men without treatment, have higher risk of developing end-stage renal disease, stroke, or heart attack later in life.
+Younger men without treatment, have a higher risk of developing an end-stage renal disease, stroke, or heart attack later in life.

 End-stage renal disease, stroke, or heart attack are well-known complications of high blood pressure.
 Some recent studies have shown that men with high blood pressure are 2.5 times more likely to develop erectile dysfunction as compared to men with normal blood pressure.

 Risk and rate of high blood pressure are increasing in younger men according to experts.
 High blood pressure in younger men is just as serious as in their older counterparts.
 Certain factors which increase the risk of high blood pressure in younger men include: